Daniel-Gong/daniel-gong.github.io/_pages/about.md

 I am interested in both human intelligence and machine intelligence, especially how intelligence emerges from biological systems and artificial systems.
 I believe neuroscience and cogntive science will provide valuable insights for the development of [autonomous machine intelligence](https://openreview.net/pdf?id=BZ5a1r-kVsf) with human-level cognitive abilities.

-I am updating a list of [interesting NeuroAI/CompNeuro readings](https://daniel-gong.github.io/posts/2024/neuroai-readings/).
+If you are also interested in NeuroAI (neuroscience for AI and AI for neuroscience), you might be interested in this list of [NeuroAI/CompNeuro readings](https://daniel-gong.github.io/posts/2024/neuroai-readings/) that I am updating regularly.

 Before graduate school, I studied psychology and computer science at [Tsinghua University](https://www.tsinghua.edu.cn/en/) and graduated with highest honors.
 A book chapter about me can be found in [Youth Profiles of Tsinghua（《清华少年说》第六辑）](https://www.amazon.com/%E6%B8%85%E5%8D%8E%E5%B0%91%E5%B9%B4%E8%AF%B4-%E7%AC%AC6%E8%BE%91-%E5%8C%BF%E5%90%8D/dp/7302591709).
 An interview can be found on the [website of Tsinghua University News](https://www.tsinghua.edu.cn/info/1181/85313.htm).